Blog » Soft Skills Training

 Leveraging technology in soft skills training

-Technology—specifically online learning platforms—is a key way to enhance the accessibility and effectiveness of soft skills training.
-These platforms provide flexible and engaging training environments that can be tailored to meet the specific needs of employees.
+Technology—specifically, online learning platforms—is a key way to enhance the accessibility and effectiveness of soft skills training.
+These platforms provide flexible and engaging training environments that can be tailored to meet employees’ specific needs.

 Below, we’ll explore how platforms like Articulate 360 can be used to develop soft skills.